Your “Transferable Skills”

 List of Transferable Skills:

-Comprehension and Performing duties: Perhaps seemingly basic, this is an extremely important transferable skill that will determine your relationship with your bosses/leaders and have a significant effect on your productivity and effectiveness as part of a franchise system.
+Comprehension and Performing duties: Perhaps seemingly basic, this is an extremely important transferable skill that will determine your relationship with your bosses/leaders.
+This will have a significant effect on your productivity and effectiveness as part of a franchise system.
 You may own the business, but you still have to abide by certain rules.

-Listening/Speaking: Your willingness to speak your mind and communicate your perspective is just as important as making sure to get to know other people’s perspective and hence having a mutual understanding with coworkers and subordinates.
+Listening/Speaking: Your willingness to speak your mind and communicate your perspective is just as important as making sure to get to know other people’s perspective.
+Having a mutual understanding with coworkers and subordinates is key.

 Give and Accept Feedback: Your ability to give as well as receive feedback from your clients, coworkers and bosses will determine how successful you can be as part of a franchise.
 Often times, feedback can be a sensitive issue, but what’s more important to consider is the value that constructive feedback holds in identifying issues and problems and then promptly solving them.
-It is important to have the ability to handle feedback in a constructive and positive way in order to make sure it can achieve what it is supposed to, which is to help improve and grow the business.
+It is important to have an ability to handle feedback in a constructive and positive way.
 If someone misses the mark at work and it is time to give them feedback, you must make sure not to emphasize how irrational their actions were and give them productive feedback that helps them see where they went wrong.

 Collaboration: This is amongst the most important aspects of your communication skills.
 No matter what your field or market, your job will entail working as a member of a team and collaborate with other people.
 Be it your coworkers or your clients, it is integral to learn to contribute your part as well being willing to listen and be passive.
 A team with a shared culture, mutual understanding and common objectives will be able to achieve a better outcome, deliver a higher quality work and generally do a better job than a bunch of separated individuals who have no cohesion and do not have a good understanding of the goals and objectives.

 Incentivizing: There are few skills as important as creating the right compensation structure to facilitate growth.
-Understanding that this hot topic will need to be continuously reviewed, owners that can grasp the motivations of individuals will be successful.
+If you can understand this hot topic, owners can grasp the motivations of individuals and will allow them to focus at set goals.
 Sometimes it’s not just about revenue targets, there will be employees that seek a better work life balance.

 Supervision: Effective supervision helps provide a connection between employees and management.
 As a supervisor, you will be given the task to supervise the work of your subordinates, give them constructive feedback and ensure that plans and objectives are fulfilled on time.
 The supervisor must be able to maintain direct contact with workers and make sure major conflicts, clashes and misunderstandings amongst the workers do not happen.